 6. Eat Before You Get There—Or Wait Until You Leave

 Do you really want to wait in line for a crappy hot dog that costs $8?
 No, you don’t.
 As part of the “GO EARLY” plan, you should have an early dinner near the park.
 If you get hungry, grab a snack and eat in line.
 Don’t waste valuable time queuing up for theme park food.
 On the other hand, you could also wait and eat afterward.
 For example, Knott’s usually has a “midnight breakfast buffet” (12 am to 3 am) at the Chicken Dinner Restaurant next to the park that might be a good option.

 7. Keep Your Group Small

 “The More the Merrier” does not apply to haunts.
 Hitting all the mazes, scare zones, shows, and rides in a single, crowded night requires coordination, and the more people you have in your group, the less likely it is that consensus will be reached about where to go and what to do.
 Some people will want to go on the rides first, some will want to hit the mazes, some might be hungry and want food (see #3 above).
-We recommend keeping your group to no more than 6 people, unless you’re willing to accept that you won’t get to everything.
+We recommend keeping your group to no more than 6 people unless you’re willing to accept that you won’t get to do everything.